 All three exams are required and constitute 60% of your final grade.

-As this course is asynchronous, the dates on this schedule are suggested dates of completion.
+As this course is asynchronous, you may complete each module as your schedule permits.
 However, the due dates for each assignment—including quizzes and exams—are firm and must be completed on-time in order to receive credit.
+Please plan accordingly.

 Gutenberg launches a print revolution in Europe that ultimately leads to several other revolutions: the Protestant Reformation, the Renaissance, the Scientific Revolution, the Enlightenment, the Free Press, and the American and French Revolutions, as well as the Partisan Press.